Kingston Brass Faucets Review & Rating Updated: 08/05/22

 It has also been accredited by the BBB since 2014 and pledged to uphold the very high standards of that organization including a duty to treat customers honestly and fairly.

 These efforts have had a good effect.
-We can confirm that we have seen a major drop off in complaints about the company's after-sale and warranty service and the company has moved its Better Business Bureau from an F on a scale of A+ to F, to a B, a rating that has been consistent for over two years.
+We can confirm that we have seen a major drop off in complaints about the company's after-sale and warranty service and the company has moved its Better Business Bureau from an F on a scale of A+ to F, to a B, a rating that has been consistent for over five years.

 Hopefully, its continuing improvement will result in an A+ rating in due course.